The DNRF Chair grant

 Applications may be submitted in three annual rounds.
 The following deadlines must be respected:

-From 2021, each Danish university can submit two applications for each of the three annual application rounds.
-This means that each university can submit a total of six applications by 2021.
+Each Danish university can submit two applications for each of the three annual application rounds.
+This means that each university can submit a total of six applications by 2022.

 General funding and call procedure